 Away from the popular tourist spots much of the Algarve remains totally unspoilt.
 This walking holiday begins in the mountains of Monchique, an area designated as an EC Natura 2000 site chosen for the beauty and rarity of the landscape.
 Because the area is so special you will spend three nights here before setting off southwards through remote foothills.
 Your walk for the next three days follows the coastal path with its spectacular views all the way to the fishing port of Sagres, famous for its links with Prince Henry the Navigator during the first days of Atlantic navigation and discovery of the West African coast.
 Much of the coast here and the coastal path lies within the Cape St. Vincent Natural Park, a protected area famous not only for its spectacular scenery but also its rare flora and fauna.
-This is moderately easy walking for anyone of average fitness.
+Walking in Algarve is moderately easy walking for anyone of average fitness.
 The length of each days walk can be shortened if required.
 This is a flexible walking holiday.

 October to March £625.00 per person.
 April, May, June and September £650.00 per person.
 Single supplement £150.00.